Der Inhalt dieser Seite ist aktuell nur auf Englisch verfügbar.

 Lernergebnis:

-Alumni will be able to analyse and discuss recent HCI related scientific literature and materials with respect to novel theories, methods, designs and technologies.
-They will be able to critically reflect on the appropriateness of research questions, designs and methods.
-They will be able to identify, reflect and discuss research trends in HCI.
+Students will be able to identify trends based on literature, conferences, HCI groups and funding calls.
+They will be able to identify success factors of HCI research.
+They will be able to reflect and discuss research trends in HCI.

 Übergeordnetes Modul: